8th March 2020

 Every day of the year we celebrate the strong people within our team, and on International Women’s Day it’s no different.

-We caught up with Jenny Nolan, Marketing Manager at Emirates Spinnaker Tower to find out a bit more about her role.
+We caught up with Jenny Nolan, Marketing Manager at Spinnaker Tower, this International Women’s Day to find out a bit more about her role.
 Jenny has worked in the tourism sector since leaving university and has been the Marketing Manager for over nine years at the Tower.
 She is passionate about creating meaningful memories for guests and promoting the destination of Portsmouth as a vibrant and exciting place to visit.

 Jenny: The best thing about my job is that I’m doing it for a purpose, I’m doing it so that people can have a good time, and I can see the end result of people enjoying the experience.
 I’m marketing a good time and seeing the positive response.